-Four Winds Public School will offer English and French immersion programming for students in grades 5 to 9.
-The two-storey school will have a capacity of up to 600 students and also has the potential for a phase 2 that would accommodate up to 400 high school students.
+Opened in September 2019 in Morinville, Four Winds Public School offers English and French immersion programming for students in grades 5 to 9.
+The two-storey school has a capacity of up to 600 students and also has the potential for a phase 2 that would accommodate up to 400 high school students.

-In the new school name, “Four” represents four seasons and four elements on the medicine wheel, and “Winds” represents four directions of the world.
-Design plans for the school include studios for dance and drama instruction, in addition to classroom pods for robotics and technology.
+In the school name, “Four” represents the four seasons and four elements on the medicine wheel, and “Winds” represents the four directions of the world.
+The design of the school includes studios for dance and drama instruction, and classroom pods for robotics and technology.
 Several large indoor garage doors reinforce the open plan theme, intended to help foster expansive learning.
-Teachers and students will be able to free flow, so they can use the open space as well as the classrooms.
+Teachers and students are able to free flow, using the open space as well as the classrooms.
 Designed to connect students with nature, additional features of the school include an outdoor classroom, a learning garden and an amphitheatre.

-Some of these spaces will be named to honour individuals who were lifelong advocates in education, including the Donna Hunter Learning Commons, the Thelma Chalifoux Learning Garden and the Audri Kowalyk Science Labs.
+Some of these spaces are named to honour individuals who were lifelong advocates in education, including the Donna Hunter Learning Commons, the Thelma Chalifoux Learning Garden and the Audri Kowalyk Science Labs.

 Donna Hunter Learning Commons